austinbv/dino/README.md

 See a full list of supported mircocontroller platforms, interfaces, and components [here](HARDWARE.md).

 ## Getting Started

+**Note:** If using Ruby in WSL on Windows, you can follow the Mac/Linux instructions, but it is not recommended.
+Serial (COM port) forwarding isn't currently working on WSL2, which would make it impossible to communicate with the microcontroller.
+There are workarounds, and you might get it working by switching to WSL1, but the [RubyInstaller for Windows](https://rubyinstaller.org/) and Arduino IDE are recommended instead.

 #### 1) Install the Gem
 ```shell
 gem install dino